iterative/ldb-resources/_README_draft.md

 ### Instantiation

-At this point, folder 'misc-cats' holds a logical dataset 'misc-cats' that is only partially instantiated.
+At this point, folder `misc-cats` holds a logical dataset `misc-cats` that is only partially instantiated.
 In particular, the "orange cat" images were not copied from storage.
 We can materialize this dataset entirely with `INSTANTIATE` command that renders a physical instance of a staged logical dataset:

 | Step | Command |
 | --- | --- |